 One of the biggest morning markets in Japan, the Miyagawa Open Air Market, is a feast for the senses.
 Located on the banks of the Miyagawa River, we'll wander the many stalls, and check out the range of fresh fruit, vegetables, spices and local souvenirs on offer this morning.

 Next, we'll visit the UNESCO World Heritage-listed site of Shirakawa-go, famous for its gassho-zukuri thatched-roof farmhouses characterised by their extremely steep roofs, some of which are more than 250 years old.
 Gassho-zukuri means ‘constructed like hands in prayer', as the farmhouses' roofs resemble the hands of Buddhist monks in prayer.
 This architectural style, developed over many generations, was designed to withstand the large amounts of heavy snow that fall during winter.
-We'll visit the largest gassho-zukuri farmhouse in the town, where one of the town's wealthiest families once lived.
+We’ll visit one of the gassho-zukuri farmhouse in the town, where one of the town’s wealthiest families once lived.
 Later we'll enjoy a traditional Japanese lunch at a local restaurant.

 We'll then observe the traditional art of Japanese Washi papermaking in Gokayama.
 Some artists enjoy working with rice paper because of its distinct texture and slight translucent appearance.
 Rice paper, or Washi as it is known, is commonly used in the traditional paper-folding art of Origami, practiced since the early 1600s.